-Tagua, also known as ivory nut or vegetable ivory, is the seed of the Phytelephas macrocarpa palm, which grows in the humid tropical forests of the Pacific region, especially in Panama, Colombia, Ecuador and Peru.
+Tagua nut, also known as ivory nut or vegetable ivory, is the seed of the Phytelephas Aequatorilis palm, which grows in the humid tropical forests of the Pacific region, especially in Ecuador .

-The tagua or vegetal ivory is a seed of a palm that grows in the humid tropical forests of the Pacific region, especially in Panama, Colombia and Ecuador.
+The tagua nut or vegetal ivory is a seed of a palm that grows in the humid tropical forests of the Pacific region, especially in Ecuador.

 In Ecuador, the species from which the tagua is extracted is a palm named Phitelephas aequatorialis, which develops in the subtropics between the Andes Mountain Range and the Coast.
 It occurs very well in Esmeraldas, but mostly in Manabí up to altitudes of 1,500 masl; and it occurs wildly.
 In the past the tagua was better known and used than in our days.
 When ivory became scarce and before the era of plastic, tagua was an important raw material for luxury goods, processed on three continents on the globe.